 Public hearings are scheduled in order to receive public input (testimony) on the legislation being considered, as well as to discuss any proposed amendments.
 The bill can be amended in committee by adding or removing language which Committee Chairs feel is necessary to improve the bill or for the bill to move forward.
 Providing written and/or oral testimony is a critical part of the legislative process.
 (If you are one of our advocates, you receive a lot of testimony requests from us for this very reason.)

 It is a way for legislators to determine the merits of proposed bills and assess any public support or opposition on the issue.
 Testimony should be submitted at least 24 hours prior to the hearing.
 This allows the committee to compile and distribute the testimonies to committee members for review.
 Testimonies received after the deadline will be marked as late.
-A helpful resource to review is the Citizen’s Guide to Participation in the Legislative Process, which provides tips on how to draft and submit testimony.
+A helpful resource to review is the, which provides tips on how to draft and submit testimony.

 Once a bill passes through its first committee (or more depending on its referral), it then needs to return to the floor for a second reading.
 All bills must pass THREE readings on the floor (votes of the entire Senate and House) for it to become law.
 Because HB1948 was never heard in committee, it is dead for the session.
 SB2387 was heard, passed, and amended by all its Senate committees.
 Each time a bill is amended, a Senate Draft (SD) number is added – SD1, SD2, etc.